Reducing Occupational Accidents and Property Damage

 The provision of safe and hygienic workplaces for all workers, legal compliance and risk management are stipulated in the Occupational Safety and Health section of the Fuji Oil Group Supplier Code of Conduct*1 published in April 2021.
 We ask all our suppliers to agree to this policy and submit a consent form.
 The third edition of the CSR Procurement Guidelines*2 (revised in November 2021) applies to suppliers of Group companies in Japan.
 In the section regarding Respect for Human Rights and Consideration for Occupational Safety and Health, we ask that suppliers maintain and improve a safe and healthy work environment, and we confirm through a questionnaire that the products and services procured by Group companies in Japan are in line with these procurement guidelines.

-The Fuji Oil Group implements measures based on the belief that prevention of labor accidents at manufacturing sites is one of our most important responsibilities.
+Our Group implements measures based on the belief that the prevention of labor accidents at manufacturing sites is one of our most important responsibilities.
 We conduct checks to identify dangerous operations and situations that could lead to accidents and take necessary measures.
 We also promote the PDCA cycle for risk management, work to identify near-miss incidents, and implement the use of safety observation cards to suggest potential hazards and areas with safety concerns.
 Through these and other initiatives, the whole Group is committed to working together to prevent occupational accidents.

 Disseminating safety-related information